Before You Apply

 Many properties in the City of Boulder have had previous reviews and approvals by the Planning Department.
 These reviews may have significant impacts on your redevelopment plans.
 Before doing any design work, we strongly encourage you to determine if there are existing reviews and approvals that apply to your project.
 Visit or call a project specialist in the Planning & Development Center for more information about your property.

 For projects ranging from small accessory structures and additions to new construction, it is necessary to obtain accurate survey information to determine the boundaries of your lot.
-Use the City of Boulder's survey information handout for assistance in understanding the various survey products.
+Use the Land Survey Information Handout for assistance in understanding the various survey products.

 Any construction within the 100-year floodplain area requires a floodplain development permit.
 The applicant must determine whether their property is in the floodplain, and if it is, which flood zone.
 This should be determined before doing any design work.
 New building construction, substantial improvements and substantial damage must satisfy all flood protection regulations.
 For residential properties, this means that the floor must be at least two feet above flood elevations.

-To apply for a floodplain development permit, fill out the application form and bring it to the Planning & Development Services Center, 1739 Broadway, third floor.
-For more about floodplain mapping and additional information go to the floodplain development page.
+To apply, fill out the Floodplain Development Permit Application form and bring it to the Planning & Development Services Center, 1739 Broadway, third floor.
+For more about floodplain mapping and additional information, go to the Floodplain Development page.

-Read more about wetland and stream basics, and the city's Stream, Wetland and Water Body Protection Ordinance.
-You can also find Functional Evaluations on or near your property by following these steps:
+Learn more about Wetland and Stream Basics, and the city's Stream, Wetland and Water Body Protection Ordinance.
+You can also find Evaluation Summaries for Individual Wetlands on or near your property by following these steps:

-Obtain the Wetland Number by following the path above to the regulatory map on the property.
+- Obtain the Wetland Number on the regulatory map of the property.

 Any property located within the "Potential Mass Movement Hazard" area of the Boulder Valley Comprehensive Plan - Geological Development Constraints Map (Pendelton Map) is subject to additional submittal requirements at the time of building permit application.
 This includes a soils report and a grading/drainage plan prepared by a Colorado licensed, professional engineer.

-For assistance with any of the above information, visit the Planning & Development Services Center at 1739 Broadway.
+For assistance with any of the above information, visit the Planning & Development Services Center at 1739 Broadway or visit Historic Preservation Homepage.